SchroedingersLion/SamplingSuite2D/Readme.md

 ```

-Save the file changes and open the file `argparser.h` in order to modify the `--help` message so that it accurately informs the user of the forcefields available:
+Save the file changes and open the file `src/argparser.h` in order to modify the `--help` message so that it accurately informs the user of the forcefields available:
 ```c++
     // Define command line options.
     options.add_options()